 Once you have determined where the mice could be coming into your shed, it’s time to seal up those entry points.
 There are several ways to do this such as:

-- Placing weather stripping around gaps in door and window frames.
+- Placing weather stripping around gaps in door (here’s a guide) and window frames.

 - Caulking pipes, vents, cracks and areas where there’s wiring.